harmonymotion/harmonymotion.github.io/_stories/Sharena-Shrinking-Milk.md

 “It would be so much fun...” it whispered in her ear.
 Sharena’s brow twitched as she gushed at the thought.
 “Make him beg for it.
 It’s not mean if he _wants_ to suck on your tits, drink us down, worship us and become ours forever.
 It’s not mean if he _wants_ to be your micrometer trophy of total domination...”

 Sharena’s lips went slack at the thought of it.
-She looked at MarkPablo again.
+She looked at Mark again.
 His face was a mask of pure awe as he stared at her taut, jutting, thrumming, and perfectly spherical, perfectly symmetrical breasts.

 “See?”
 The devil in her milk continued its sinful temptation.
 “He wants it so badly.
 Just imagine that huge cock of his, all hard for you, violently jerking back and forth.
 You’d be doing him a favor by shrinking it down to the size of your pinky, wouldn’t you?”